 With digital transformation taking root in Asia Pacific, the tide is shifting for IT operations.
 Enterprises across the region are quickly learning that IT is no longer just a cost center, but a fundamental enabler of competitive advantage.
 In our survey conducted with 451 Research, we discovered that enterprises viewed improved reliability of systems, networks, and infrastructure as the single most important IT-led investment priority for digital transformation.
 Approximately 42 percent of respondents placed this at the top of their list in order to drive their digital business.

 In light of this, it is no wonder that improving operational efficiency is the top organizational goal for digital transformation in Asia Pacific.
 Around 28 percent of enterprises ranked it as the most important desired outcome of their digitization programs.
-With the region’s businesses becoming more digitally competitive, enterprises that want to stay ahead should take an impartial look at their IT operations by asking themselves the following questions:
+With the region’s businesses becoming more digitally competitive, enterprises that want to stay ahead should take an impartial look at their IT strategy by asking themselves the following three questions:

 About 43 percent of enterprises stated that they intend to use IT as a strategic differentiator for innovation.
 Adopting this mindset is extremely important for organizations to effect change.
 Furthermore, the stereotype of the Asian organization solely focused on cost savings is slowly becoming a myth.
 When asked what were the top three drivers motivating digital transformation, reducing costs came in third behind customer experience and risk mitigation.
 Many organizations in the region have already woken up to the fact that IT is their launchpad to gain a competitive advantage.
 Those that do not change their viewpoint will find themselves left behind very soon.